how to eat well at a family bbq header

 Try to make your plate and then move away from the buffet table.
 You’ll be less likely to grab additional food and go back for seconds if you’re not in close proximity.
 Enjoy the time to socialize and converse with others.

-9. Regroup
+9. REGROUP

 If you struggle to manage your choices, don’t beat yourself up.
 One slip-up doesn’t destroy all of your healthy efforts.
 Simply regroup and get a fresh start tomorrow.